practicalli/neovim/docs/source-control/diff.md

 ## nvimdiff

-`git difftool` can be configured to use Neovim to show Git diff views of all the files that have changes
+The Git `difftool` can specify Neovim as a diff viewer to show Git diff views of all the files that have changes

 !!!
+NOTE "nvimdiff as a command line option"
+    ```shell
+    git difftool --tool=nvimdiff <optional-filename>
+    ```

+`git difftool` can be configured to use Neovim

-EXAMPLE "Configure the Git client to use `nvimdiff` as the `difftool`"
+!!!
+EXAMPLE "Git client config to set `nvimdiff` as `difftool`"
-    ```config
+    ```config title="~/.config/git/config"
     [diff]
       # Neovim diff tool
       tool = nvimdiff